Prison Workouts: The No Equipment Way to Transform Your Body

 Instead of packing your work into a short amount of time, you go long: “every 20 minutes I’m going to do 20 push ups and 20 sit ups”.
 Then you just stretch that out for whatever time you can afford in the day.

 You can change the time interval, the exercise(s), the reps, and more.
+It's perfectly fine to take a break between sets as needed—what matters is completing your total reps within your session.
 This makes it super easy to get better at anything.
 Remember: your body wasn’t designed for ‘workouts’, it was designed to move.
 You don’t have to follow the traditional pattern if you don’t want to.
 For most people, adding up time on a weekend (e.g.) is easier than fitting in hours of exercise before/after long working days.

 Tempo!